-The H-II Transfer Vehicle (HTV) is an expendable, unmanned resupply spacecraft developed by the Japan Aerospace Exploration Agency (JAXA) and its industrial team, led by Mitsubishi Heavy Industries.
+The H-II Transfer Vehicle (HTV), nicknamed "Kounotori," or "white stork," is an expendable, unmanned resupply spacecraft developed by the Japan Aerospace Exploration Agency (JAXA) and its industrial team, led by Mitsubishi Heavy Industries.
 HTVs are designed to supply the ISS with supplies, payloads, and experiments.